bestinslot-xyz/brc20-programmable-module/README.md

 **Method**: `brc20_initialise`

 **Description**: Initialises the execution engine with a known block height and hash, deploys the `BRC20_Controller` contract at address `0xc54dd4581af2dbf18e4d90840226756e9d2b3cdb`.
-This method can be called before or after `brc20_mine`, but subsequent calls to it must have the same parameters, otherwise it will fail.
+This method can be called before or after `brc20_mine`, but subsequent calls to it must have the same genesis parameters, otherwise it will fail.

 **Parameters**:

 - genesis_hash (`string`): Block hash
 - genesis_timestamp (`int`): Timestamp
 - genesis_height (`int`): Block height

+**Returns**:

+- Error if block info doesn't match a previous `brc20_initialise` call.

 <hr>